ray-ang/basicphp/README.md

 <p>The patient's name is <?= esc($row['name']) ?>, and his age is <?= esc($row['age']) ?>.</p>
 <?php endforeach ?>
 ```

+#### As of May 23, 2019, BasicPHP is compliant with the MVC approach.
+The Model is no longer embedded with the Controller and has its own folder and classes.

 ## Creator